 Centrotherm Photovoltaics AG is a global supplier of technology and equipment for the photovoltaics, semiconductor, and microelectronics industries.
-The company needed to identify the best automated production line and factory configuration to minimize costs and maximize throughput and reliability.
 Specifically, they needed to:

-- Determine the type and amount of required equipment needed to fulfill production plans.
+- Determine the type and amount of equipment needed to satisfy the manufacturing capacity they were planning.

 - Evaluate different layout alternatives to improve the throughput and utilization rate.